 Public administration in the UK is generally effective and reasonably modern.
-The civil service has a well-developed pattern of looking for best practices elsewhere to adopt.
+The civil service has a well-developed pattern of continuously or regularly undertaking reforms and looking for best practices elsewhere to adopt.
 The UK's record in digitally transforming public services is a reasonable if not outstanding one, especially in the heyday of the Government Digital Service (2011-15), but less so now (see below).